 This particular tank provides water if a pump shuts down.

 It is also useful in decreasing the cycling of the pump, which makes the pump long-lasting.

-The tank allows water storage and the maintenance of constant pressure.
+The tanks allow water storage and the maintenance of constant pressure.

-These tanks come in different types, that is; diaphragm, stainless and bladder tanks.
+These storage tanks come in different types, that is; diaphragm, stainless and bladder tanks.